 - Do No Harm–Minimize Side Effects of Strong Medicines

-- Treat the Symptoms–Use the combination of medicines that will eliminate symptoms fastest
+- Address the Symptoms–Use the combination of medicines that will eliminate symptoms fastest

 - Treat the Causes–Match the Prescription to the underlying Pattern causing the disease

-- Treat the Individual–Match the prescription to the individual person in which the underlying pattern is causing disease symptoms
+- See the Individual–Match the prescription to the individual person in which the underlying pattern is causing disease symptoms

 How to Modify a Formula for a Specific Person